How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 Here is an interesting fact about Kuluba that not many know

-Families of spider monkeys live in this area.
-The spider monkeys usually return in the afternoon after going out all day to look for food in the surroundings.
+Spider monkey families live in this area.
+The spider monkeys usually return in the afternoon after spending the day out looking for food in the surrounding area.
 If you go around 3 o’clock onwards, it is very likely that you will see them in a specific area of Kulubá.

 Later in this post, we tell you where you can see them.